VPAT - MacOS App Accessibility Conformance Report

 No down-event of the pointer is used in the app to execute any part of the action.

-2.5.3 Label in Name (Level A 2.1 only)
+2.5.3 Label in Name (Level A 2.1 and 2.2)

 Supports